Visitations from History

 She left Salem before she was banished.
 She led a group of dissenters to the colony of New Netherland and was granted land in Long Island.
 Although the Dutch were not fond of Anabaptists, they allowed Lady Moody and her group religious freedom.
 She named her colony Gravesend after the place in England where she lived with her family.

+The town was divided into four quadrants which were subdivided into ten plots and was protected by a 20-foot high palisade.
 Outside of town were triangular farms known as boweries that radiated out from the wall looking like the spokes from a wheel.
 In the center of town was the Town Hall.
 Attendance at monthly meetings was required.
 The town leaders were elected democratically.
 Because Lady Moody held substantial real estate (including Coney Island, Bensonhurst and Sheepshead Bay), she had the right to vote, the first woman in the colonies with this right.
 She had a profound commitment to religious tolerance.
 Many groups shunned by other colonies took refuge in Gravesend.
 The first Quaker meeting in the colonies was held in her house.

 She had a little trouble calming down the local Indians.
 There was a nasty fight where she had to call in help from the Dutch.
 She finally bought them off with some pelts and trinkets.
 She pretty much lived happily ever after.
 She was buried in the Gravesend cemetery under an unmarked grave.
 There is an old house in Gravesend which is supposed to be where she lived, but there is no real proof.
 The deepest trace of her passage is the outline of her village which is still present in Brooklyn, skewing the street grid.